 The defendants filed objections to the plaintiff’s expert report and motions to dismiss, which were denied by the trial court.
 The First Court of Appeals, in Houston, upheld the trial court’s rulings in favor of the plaintiff.

 One of the defendants objected that the report was insufficient because it contained fatal inconsistencies about whether the patient’s injuries could have been caused by ulnar nerve damage.
-The court rejected that objection, though, because the defendant relied on records outside of the expert report, which is not allowed by Texas law.
+The court rejected that objection, though, because the defendant relied on records outside of the expert report.

 Another argument that the appellate court rejected is that the report was insufficient because it stated the same standard of care for all of the defendants.
 Many defendants and their lawyers would like to require plaintiffs to hire multiple experts to testify about the same standard of care that applies to defendants of different specialties.
 Texas courts have long rejected this argument, though, when the medical expert testifies that the same standard of care applies across multiple disciplines.

 In this case, the anesthesiology expert was clear in his opinion.
 Surgeons, anesthesiologists, nurses, and other operating room personnel all share the same responsibility under the standard of care to provide adequate positioning and padding to protect the ulnar nerve during surgery.

 Finally, the defendants objected to the opinion of the plaintiff’s expert that the patient’s position “likely” shifted or changed during the surgical procedure.
 Both the trial and appellate courts rejected this argument because it is ultimately up to the jury to determine whether the expert’s opinion is correct in such conclusions.